Zicocoo/COMP1044_CW_G21/README.md

 📝 You can search any book either by **Book ID** or **Author** or **Book title**.

-🔭 Not filling anything in search box will show warning message: **Please fill in this field**
+🔭 Not filling anything in search box will show warning message: **"Please fill in this field"**

-👋 Filling in books that are not in database will show **No Record Found**.
+👋 Filling in books that are not in database will show **"No Record Found"**.

 ##